MeghaGajbhiye/PSFT-Workshop/Lab200/LabGuide200.md

 Paste the below information in a notepad.
 You will need it later while creating the stack.

-1. From the same User detail page, copy the OCID by clicking on **copy**.
+1. From the same User detail page, copy the OCID by clicking on **copy** and paste it in your notepad.

 ![](./images/ocid.png "")

 2. On the top right, click on the region.
-Note the home region displayed.
+Note the home region displayed in your notepad.

 ![](./images/homeregion.png "")